programminghistorian/ph-submissions/en/drafts/originals/computer-vision-deep-learning-pt2.md

 {% include toc.html %}

+# Introduction

+This is the second part of a two-part lesson.
+This lesson seeks to build on the concepts introduced in [Part 1](/en/computer-vision-deep-learning-pt1) of this lesson.
 ## Lesson aims

-This lesson seeks to build on the concepts introduced in [part one](/en/computer-vision-deep-learning-pt1) of this lesson.
 In this part, we will go deeper into the topic by:

 - Outlining the importance of understanding the data being used to train a model and some possible ways to assess this.
 - Developing an understanding of how different metrics tell you different stories about how your model is performing.